Israel Baseball League

 The Israel Baseball League (IBL; Hebrew: ליגת הבייסבול הישראלית, Ligat ha-Beisbol ha-Israelit) was a five-team professional baseball league in Israel.
 The first game was played on June 24, 2007.
 The league was discontinued following its debut season.

 League structure

-The league's teams were the Team Misgav, Bet Shemesh Blue Sox, Ra'anana Express, Tel Aviv Lightning, Tel Aviv Academy.
+The league's teams were the Team Misgav, Bet Shemesh Blue Sox, Ra'anana Express, Tel Aviv Lightning, and Tel Aviv Academy.
 Former teams included Netanya Tigers, Petach Tikva Pioneers, and Modi'in Miracle.

 The teams played games at four ballparks.
 The Yarkon Sports Complex, seating 15,000, in the Baptist Village in Petach Tikva, just outside Tel Aviv, was home to the Ra'anana Express and the Tel Aviv teams.
-Gezer Field, halfway between Jerusalem and Tel Aviv, ws home to the Bet Shemesh Blue Sox.
+Gezer Field, halfway between Jerusalem and Tel Aviv, was home to the Bet Shemesh Blue Sox.
 The Misgav Sports Complex was used for the Misgav team.
 Previously, Sportek Baseball Field, in Tel Aviv, was shared by the Tel Aviv Lightning and the Netanya Tigers.